freezecoder/trippobuckley/README.md

-# Trippo - Uber Clone App (Flutter + Firebase)
+# BTrips - Uber Clone App (Flutter + Firebase)

 ## Overview

-**Trippo** is an Uber clone built using **Flutter** for cross-platform mobile app development (iOS and Android) and **Firebase** for backend services.
+**BTrips** is an Uber clone built using **Flutter** for cross-platform mobile app development (iOS and Android) and **Firebase** for backend services.
 The app provides a seamless experience for riders and drivers, including features like ride booking, real-time tracking, payment integration, and ratings.
-With Firebase, Trippo ensures real-time communication, user authentication, and cloud storage.
+With Firebase, BTrips ensures real-time communication, user authentication, and cloud storage.

 ## Features